Text Link

 How does trauma-informed care help treat eating disorders?

-Trauma is common among people with eating disorders, with traumatic events greatly increasing the risk of developing an eating disorder.
-This is especially true for people who experience childhood trauma (often known as adverse childhood events, or ACEs), such as emotional, sexual, or physical abuse, neglect, witnessing violence, or having family members who misuse substances or have a severe mental health disorder.
-(2)
+Trauma is common among people with eating disorders, with traumatic events significantly increasing the risk of developing an eating disorder.
+This is especially true for people who experience childhood trauma (often known as adverse childhood events, or ACEs), such as emotional, sexual, or physical abuse, neglect, witnessing violence, or having family members who misuse substances or have a severe mental health disorder.2

-Some people who experience trauma, whether a singular event or complex trauma, develop posttraumatic stress disorder (PTSD), a complex and severe psychiatric condition.
-Much like a history of trauma, there are higher rates of PTSD in eating disorder patients, especially those with bulimia or bulimia symptoms, than in the general population.
-(3) Prevalence rates for these co-occurring disorders are as high as 52% in some studies.
-(4)
+Some people who experience trauma or have traumatic memories, whether a singular event or complex trauma, develop post-traumatic stress disorder (PTSD), a complex and severe psychiatric condition.
+Much like a history of trauma, there are higher rates of PTSD in eating disorder patients, especially those with bulimia or bulimia symptoms, than in the general population.3 Prevalence rates for these co-occurring disorders are as high as 52% in some studies.4

 Not everyone who experiences a traumatic event develops PTSD; however, their history of trauma will still affect their eating disorder and recovery.